Last Updated 8/25/2021

 To help ensure that plans offered in the Marketplaces serve the needs of enrollees, the ACA requires that plans sold on the Exchanges must maintain a provider network that is “sufficient in numbers and types of providers, including providers that specialize in mental health and substance abuse services, to assure that all services will be accessible without unreasonable delay.”
 In 2017 the administration proposed deferring to states’ interpretation on network adequacy standards and the oversight of it.

-In 2013, the Regulatory Framework (B) Task Force was charged to review NAIC existing models related to health insurance to determine whether they needed to be amended in light of all of the changes made by the ACA.
-During the review process, it was clear that revising the original Managed Care Plan Network Adequacy Model Act (#74) was a priority for regulators, carriers, and consumers.
-Shortly after the completion of the review process, the NAIC learned that the federal Center for Consumer Information and Insurance Oversight (CCIIO) was considering adopting regulations to establish federal network adequacy standards-a possible one-size-fits-all national standard.
+In 2013, the Regulatory Framework (B) Task Force was charged to review NAIC existing models related to health insurance to determine whether they needed to be amended in consideration of all changes made by the ACA.
+Revising the original Managed Care Plan Network Adequacy Model Act (#74) became a priority for regulators, carriers, and consumers after the NAIC learned that the federal Center for Consumer Information and Insurance Oversight (CCIIO) was considering adopting regulations to establish federal network adequacy standards-a possible one-size-fits-all national standard.
 NAIC membership believed a federal one-size-fits-all national standard would not benefit consumers or health carriers and state insurance regulators are best positioned to balance cost, access and geographic considerations when developing network adequacy standards.

 In March 2014, the Regulatory Framework (B) Task Force established the Network Adequacy Model Review (B) Subgroup.
-The Subgroup discussed a myriad of issues, including how to deal with tiered networks, provider directory information and accuracy, surprise bills received by consumers for out-of-network services provided at participating facilities, ECPs and limited scope dental and visions benefit plans.
-The Subgroup adopted proposed revisions to Model #74 on Oct.
-12. 2015.
-After adoption by the Regulatory Framework (B) Task Force and the Health Insurance and Managed Care (B) Committee, the full NAIC membership adopted the revisions to Model #74, now called the Health Benefit Plan Network Access and Adequacy Model Act, at the 2015 Fall National Meeting.
+The full NAIC membership adopted the Subgroup’s revisions to Model #74, now called the Health Benefit Plan Network Access and Adequacy Model Act, at the 2015 Fall National Meeting.